 - You plan to live in your home indefinitely

-- You have new construction or are going to tear off all shingles and want the warranty advantages of a complete OC roofing system installed by an OC-certified installer
+- You have a new construction project or are going to tear off all old shingles, and want the warranty advantages of a complete OC roofing system installed by an OC-certified installer

 - You’ve had good experience with a roofing contractor, and the contractor recommends Owens Corning

 Tamko is a more affordable shingle in all tiers – good, better and best.
 The brand offers good quality and value.
 Choose Tamko when:

 - You want to save money on comparable shingles

 - You plan to move in the next 10 years, so are OK with slightly more limited warranties